Charlotte Valeur: Standing down

 In August 2020, When the IoD announced proposals for a significant restructure to deal with the impact of COVID-19, Valeur said this meant she could no longer provide the necessary leadership.
 Valeur stood down from the IoD citing constraints on her time.
-She said "In recent months it has become clear that the IoD is going through a stage in its evolution where it is likely to need increasing levels of hands-on involvement from its chair, and more than was anticipated...when I took on the role," she wrote in a message to IoD members.
+She said "In recent months it has become clear that the IoD is going through a stage in its evolution where it is likely to need increasing levels of hands-on involvement from its chair, and more than was anticipated...when I took on the role", she wrote in a message to IoD members.
 "I have concluded that I will find it difficult to provide this amount of time during the pandemic, being resident in Jersey and in a vulnerable household."
 The IoD's board said it was "very grateful... for the substantial contribution that she has made to the turnround and continued success of the institute."

 Institute Of Neurodiversity

-In late 2021, Valeur launched the Institute of Neurodiversity (ION) in the UK, Europe, and Australia to give a voice in the world to all neurodiverse individuals, to campaign for inclusion for neurodivergent people, to make sure they are understood, represented, and valued equally.
+In late 2021, Valeur launched the Institute of Neurodiversity (ION) in the UK, Europe, and Australia to give a voice in the world to all neurodivergent individuals, to campaign for inclusion for neurodivergent people, to make sure they are understood, represented, and valued equally.

-It is based in Geneva, Switzerland, and is the world's only umbrella organisation that represents all neurodiverse groups.
+It is based in Geneva, Switzerland, and is the world's only umbrella organisation that represents all neurominorities.

 By bringing all neurodiverse groups together, ION aims to create a single, unified community that supports and celebrates the multitude of contributions of neurodivergent people throughout all sections of society.
 As Neurodiversity has long been regarded as something to "overcome" or assimilate, ION seeks to challenge this view, and will lobby government and industry, the education and charity sectors, to promote a greater understanding of the reality of being neurodiverse.
 It will also work toward eliminating institutional discrimination.
 The organisation will work on building more awareness around the reality of being neurodiverse, ensuring neurodiverse voices are part of educational, research and mental health programmes developed for [the neurodiverse] community, providing leadership training and to provide networking opportunities to foster a deeper sense of community among neurodiverse groups.
 ION aims to have 1 million members drawn from 100 countries by 2025.

 Talking to the Financial Times, Valeur said: "We [neurodiverse people] are everywhere in everything, all layers, all cultures, but all marginalised to degrees, which is something that needs to stop.
 The ultimate goal is that we don't need all the sub-labels; that we are simply being accepted for who we are, as people in society."